Hours: Mon-Fri, 9am-5pm

 B11 Student Activities Ctr

 Let’s face it: writing in graduate school is radically different from writing in college.
-You not only have to write in entirely new genres—thesis proposals, conference abstracts, dissertations—but you are also expected to sound like an expert.
+You not only have to write in entirely new genres — thesis proposals, conference abstracts, and dissertations, for example — but you are also expected to sound like an expert.

 Writing a Specific Genre